minagawah/iced-dynamic-import-sample/README.md

 Meaning, I am serving the JS assets from: http://tokyo800.jp/mina/iced-dynamic/assets
 What if, instead of `assets`, I had `/assets`?
 Well, that would be disasterous...
 When my HTML page is generated, it will look like this:

 ```html
 <script src="/assets/app.a9b38752ab1a9b8d4ae9.js">
 ```

-As you can see, it will result in getting 404...
+As you can see, it will result in 404...

-So, if you have your assets in a subdirectory, make sure to set a _relative path_ to `publicPath`.
+So, if you had your assets in a subdirectory, make sure you have a _RELATIVE PATH_ for `publicPath`.

 &dash;&dash;